KG-NINJA/openai-to-z-fuwa/README.md

 My aim is to validate these ideas via AI-powered tools and publish all progress through the Kaggle "OpenAI to Z" Challenge.

+“Brazil’s National Museum holds over 100,000 archaeological artifacts, including the largest Pre-Columbian Amazonian collections worldwide.”
+— National Museum of Brazil

+Inspired by the more than 100,000 archaeological artifacts already excavated, I am driven by a deep desire to uncover new patterns and data.
+This has led me to propose innovative research methodologies—combining satellite imagery, machine learning, and intuitive insights—that go beyond traditional approaches.

 ## 🛠 Tools & Technologies

 | Category           | Tools Used                                         |